hacktoolkit/hacktoolkit-ios_lib/README.md

 Hacktoolkit for iOS
 ===================

-This library project as many useful wrappers, data structures, and reusable components for iOS programming.
+This library project has many useful wrappers, data structures, and reusable components for iOS programming.

 ## Requirements